CSCfi/csc-user-guide/docs/computing/allas.md

 ## Getting access to Allas

 By default, CSC computing projects do not have access to Allas.
-Thus, the first thing is to add the Allas service to your project.
-This is done in the [MyCSC interface](https://my.csc.fi).
-Note that only the project manager can apply for access.
-Once access is granted, all project members must visit the MyCSC and accept the terms of use for Allas before they can use the Allas storage area.
+Thus, the first thing is to make sure that your project has access to Allas.
+This can be done in the [MyCSC interface](https://my.csc.fi).
+Note that only the project manager can add new services for a project.
+Once Allas access is activated, all project members must visit the MyCSC and accept the terms of use for Allas before they can use the Allas storage area.

 The default storage quota in Allas is 10 TB.
 As this space is shared with all project members, it is